OlegBEZb/telegram_feed/README.md

     /rules - List of AdBlock rules

-# TODO
+# TODOs with descending priorities
+1. Per-channel content recommender
-1. Calculate statistics for originality of content produced
+   1. What content
-   1. find real origins of forwarded forwarded...
-   2. add counters to them
+      1. Content from subscriptions
+      2. New content non-following channels
+      3. Channel recommendation itself (not content from it)?
+[Vlad](https://github.com/sawyre)'s idea).
+PageRank?
-2. Deduplication of subscriptions
+   2. Features/approaches
-3. Add liked memes from profunctor
-4. Add reactions + spam report to be automatically used as a per-person feedback loop
-   1. Add recommender system
-5. Keep this bot hosted on a server
-   1. database will contain user's preferences, subscription lists
-   2. bot which everyone can configure for personal needs and personal feed
-   3. recsys trained on all users
-      1. Post reactions as features for recommender
+      1. RL for recommender
-6. Add more complex spam detector
+      2. content type (polls, gifs, etc)
+2. Spam detection
+   1. Common rules (high precision, low recall) - toggle to use
+   2. Per-channel rules (content- and userspecific) - toggle to use
+      1. fix Russian spam-filter bypass #промо - generate automatically combinations
+      2. ...читать продолжение… - generate automatically combinations
+      3. user is able to add/delete this him/herself
+      4. should be extendable to rexeps
+   3. Per-channel ML trained on special spam-related reactions (this may be incorporated into recommender itself)
       1. count vectorizer to start with?
       2. Average URL Number per Message
       3. Unique URL Number
       4. domain
-   5. add feedback loop from my reactions in the chat (and then delete the posts)
+      5. add feedback loop from reactions in the chat (and some time after (from user's acceptance) delete the posts marked as spam\uninteresting)
-7. Add dict with channel names from ids?
+3. Examples of usage
+   1. Gif with already working bot overview
+      1. Scenario:
+         1. user joins
+         2. user creates a public channel
+         3. user adds the bot to a newly created channel
+         4. user goes to bot and adds a couple of subscriptions to a source channel
+         5. bot sends content to the user's channel
+         6. user checks new content and reacts
+   2. Gif with using the commands
+4. Deployment
+   1. switch to a database
+   2. database will contain user's preferences, subscription lists
+   3. dev env will have only developers' channels to be checked for some time
+5. Statistics
+   1. originality of content produced
+      1. find real origins of forwarded forwarded...
+      2. add counters to them
+   2. Number of src channels processed
+   3. Posts forwarded
+   4. Timing, delays, potential scaling, bottlenecks
+6. Add liked memes from profunctor
+7. For ML-based spam detection and content recommendations: only admin's reactions or the whole channel's reactions are used? user's decision per channel?
 8. Update filtering rules to a list (mb dict with some level of severity)
-9. Check forwarding from channels without subscription
-10. deduplicate if the post covers the same news or the same model (within some period of time).
+9. deduplicate if the post covers the same news or the same model (within some period of time).
 Different opinions from different channels might be interesting but very similar content about the same news is definitely not
     1. text similarity?